-A student who is returning to the university after an approved voluntary medical withdrawal may be eligible for a tuition credit equal to the amount of adjusted tuition charged for the term the student was unable to complete due to the voluntary medical withdrawal.
-This credit can only be applied toward tuition charges for the term in which the student returns.
-In addition, the university allows students enrolled in the JWU Student Health Insurance Plan, who have been granted a voluntary medical withdrawal, to continue such enrollment for a maximum of 1 term; however, students must complete an enrollment application, available at campus Health Services and/or Counseling Services, and pay separately the current premium for that term to the university’s insurance agency.
+A student who is returning to the university after an approved voluntary medical withdrawal may be eligible for a tuition credit equal to the amount of adjusted tuition charged for the semester the student was unable to complete due to the voluntary medical withdrawal.
+However, to be eligible, the student will need to return within 12 months.
+This credit can only be applied toward tuition charges for the semester in which the student returns.
+In addition, the university allows students enrolled in the JWU Student Health Insurance Plan, who have been granted a voluntary medical withdrawal, to continue such enrollment for a maximum of one semester; however, students must complete an enrollment application, available at campus Health Services and/or Counseling Services, and pay separately the current premium for that semester to the university’s insurance agency.
 International students may be able to continue to remain in the United States in compliance with applicable immigration regulations.
 Please consult with the International Student Services Office.

 A student approved for a voluntary medical withdrawal will be notified in writing, at the time of the student's withdrawal, of any conditions that must be satisfied (in addition to the university’s Readmittance Policy) for the student to return to the university.
 Such conditions will be determined on an individual basis and in accordance with law.

 Students with disabilities may be eligible for reasonable accommodations.
-Students are responsible for communicating their requests for accommodations to the Center for Academic Support.
-See Services for more information.
+Students are responsible for communicating their requests for accommodations to Accessibility Services/Academic and Career Excellence (ACE) Center.

 Students may appeal a decision regarding voluntary medical withdrawals by submitting a request in writing, by hand delivery or certified mail, to the dean of students or the dean's designee.
 The request must be submitted within 10 days of the date of the decision and must state clearly the basis for the appeal.
 The appeal will be reviewed upon receipt, and a decision concerning the appeal will be available within a reasonable time.
 The decision of the appeal officer will be final.